brunogarcia/portfolio-jekyll/about.md

 # Bruno Garcia

-## I have more than 15 years of experience in the Internet Industry.
-First like web designer, then writing the markup with HTML &amp; CSS and finally programming in Javascript and PHP.
+## I have worked in the Internet Industry since 1996.
+First like web designer, then writing markup with HTML &amp; CSS and finally programming in Javascript and PHP.

 <div class="about">